yairm210/Unciv/docs/uniques.md

  - "Immediately creates the cheapest available cultural building in each of your first [amount] cities for free" - Deprecated As of 3.16.15 - removed 3.18.4, replace with "Provides the cheapest [stat] building in your first [amount] cities for free"
  - "Immediately creates a [buildingName] in each of your first [amount] cities for free" - Deprecated As of 3.16.15 - removed 3.18.4, replace with "Provides a [buildingName] in your first [amount] cities for free"
  - "Not displayed as an available construction unless [buildingName] is built" - Deprecated As of 3.16.11, replace with "Not displayed as an available construction without [buildingName]"
- - "[stats] on [tileFilter] tiles once [tech] is discovered" - Deprecated As of 3.17.10, replace with "[stats] from [tileFilter] tiles <after discovering [tech]>"
  - "[stats] once [tech] is discovered" - Deprecated As of 3.17.10, replace with "[stats] <after discovering [tech]>"
- - "Deal 30 damage to adjacent enemy units" - Deprecated As of 3.17.10, replace with "Adjacent enemy units ending their turn take [30] damage"
  - "+[amount]% Strength" - Deprecated As of 3.17.3 - removed 3.17.13, replace with "[amount]% Strength"
  - "-[amount]% Strength" - Deprecated As of 3.17.3 - removed 3.17.13, replace with "[amount]% Strength"
  - "+[amount]% Strength vs [combatantFilter]" - Deprecated As of 3.17.3 - removed 3.17.13, replace with "[amount]% Strength <vs [mapUnitFilter] units>/<vs cities>"